PROgram52bc/COS232/course/cos232/project/web/solution.md

 * `database.txt` stores all the credentials stolen,
 * `collector.php` is the server receiving requests with user credentials, and
 * `malicious_message.txt` is the message payload to be posted on the bulletin board.

+## Fix on the server

+I used a simple input sanitization to strip out all html tags.
+Now the previous attack would not work, since the `<script>` tags were removed from the user input and all the statements will be displayed instead of being interpreted by javascript on the victim's browser.